 Verse by Verse Commentary

-1. When the people finished they celebrated with joy!
+1. When the people completed the work, they celebrated with joy!
 They did it!
 It wasn’t easy.
-There was adversity from without and from within.
-With encouragement and strength from God they were able to finally persevere and finish the task and they were excited about it!
+There was adversity from without and within.
+With encouragement and strength from God, they were able to finally persevere and finish the task, and they were excited about it!
 And why not?
 Doing what is right makes us happy.
-Joy does not come from having a lot of things.
-It does not come from having a lot of power.
+Joy does not come from having a lot of things; it does not come from having a lot of power.
 It comes from having a right relationship with God.

 2. The people were determined to serve God faithfully this time around.
-When they finished the temple they dedicated it to God.
-This would be a place where God would be praised and worshiped and where the people could come together to confess their sin.
+When they finished the temple, they dedicated it to God.
+The temple would be a place where God would be praised and worshiped, and the people could come together to confess their sin.
 They followed the law of Moses to the letter in appointing the divisions for the priestly labor.

 3. We see in these verses that celebration is a biblical concept.
 There are many times to celebrate.
 Christians do not just go along living boring, dull lives.
-We have much more to celebrate than those who don’t know God.
-What kind of things should we as Christians celebrate?
+We have much more to commemorate than those who don’t know God.
+What kind of things should we, as Christians, celebrate?
 How should we celebrate?

 Discussion Questions